Alex-NRCan/ClipZipShipAdmin/web/Readme.md

-# This folder contains the Contributors Web App.
+# This folder contains the Clip Zip Ship Admin Web App.